 Since 2020, the FHFA has been increasingly vocal about climate and natural disasters and their impact on the GSEs and the Federal Home Loan Banks (together, the regulated entities) and the national housing market, and has designated climate change as a priority concern and instructed the GSEs to actively consider its effects in their decision making.
 In January 2021, the FHFA issued a Request for Input (RFI) regarding Climate and Natural Disaster Risk Management on the regulated entities and hosted a public listening session.
 The RFI asked for information on data, FHFA's supervisory and regulatory responsibilities, financial disclosures, affordability, and fairness and equity.
 In December 2021, the FHFA's current director (and then acting director) Sandra Thompson issued a statement that instructed FHFA's regulated entities to designate climate change as a priority concern and actively consider its effects in their decision making.
 To that end, the FHFA announced a new Conservatorship Scorecard which would hold the GSEs accountable for ensuring resiliency to climate risks, and also enhanced its monitoring and supervision of climate change issues.
+The FHFA has also established eight agency-wide internal working groups and a steering committee to assess the progress of the regulated entities in managing climate risk.
+The goals of the working groups and steering committee are to better understand the impact of climate risk on the housing and mortgage markets.
 It is possible that efforts to manage climate risk by the FHFA, GSEs (including through GSE guideline or mortgage insurance policy changes) or others could materially impact the volume and characteristics of our NIW (including its policy terms), home prices in certain areas and defaults by borrowers in certain areas, as well as increase the costs to us of providing mortgage insurance in certain areas, and therefore may impact our business and operations.